lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-metadata-schemas.md

 ## Delete a metadata schema form {#delete-a-metadata-schema-form}

-Brand Portal lets you delete custom schema forms only.
+[!DNL Brand Portal] lets you delete custom schema forms only.
 It does not let you delete the default schema forms/templates.
 However, you can delete any custom changes in these forms.

 To delete a form, select a form and click the **Delete** icon.